 Domestic and international equity fund investments consist of exchange traded funds (ETFs) (iShares closed-end mutual funds).
 Fair value of ETFs is based upon quoted market values.
-These exchange traded funds hold both stocks and bonds that trade at approximately the same net asset value of the fund's underlying assets.
+The fair value of these exchange traded funds is determined by the fair value of the underlying marketable securities, principally equities and bonds.
+Fair value of the fund's underlying investments is generally determined by quoted market values.